frankshearar/Home/Enable-repeatable-package-restore-using-lock-file.md

 So now instead of PackageB(2.0.0), NuGet resolves to PackageB(**4.0.0**) that may have breaking changes.
 Obviously this is due to an intentional package install but the transitive closure happens behind the scenes without letting the users know the changes in transitive dependency versions.
 Sometimes this is not ideal.
 Users would like to know the difference in package dependency graphs irrespective of whether the change is related to direct or indirect/transitive dependencies.

 ## Evidence
+`packages.config` used to list out all the package dependencies as a flat list for a project.
+Instead of some of the issues this mechanism had, it helped in restoring the exact packages every time packages were restored.
+As developers have started to use `PackageReference` with .NET Core and other types of project (more and more project systems are starting to support it), they want to have the same repeatability of package restores with `PackageReference` as they had with `packages.config`.

+We also looked at many package managers like yarn, npm, paket, cargo, etc. and all seem to have a similar mechanism of a lock file to implement repeatable restores (builds).

 ## Solution - Summary
 * A lock file has the package dependency graph for the project/solution/repo that includes both the direct as well as transitive dependencies.